 Mexican Border Campaign

 While the European powers struggled for supremacy, another war raged much closer to home.
-Revolutionary factions struggled for the control of Mexico, and President Woodrow Wilson’s administration watched events south of the Rio Grande with growing alarm.
-When the town of Columbus, New Mexico was raided by revolutionaries under Mexican leader Pancho Villa, Wilson mobilized state militia troops to protect American citizens and property in the Southwest.
+Revolutionary factions struggled for the control of Mexico.
+President Woodrow Wilson’s administration watched events south of the Rio Grande with growing alarm.
+Mexican leader Pancho Villa’s revoutionaries raided the town of Columbus, New Mexico.
+Wilson mobilized state militia troops to protect American citizens and property in the Southwest.

-For South Carolina troops, this security duty along the Mexican border provided a significant prologue to World War I. South Carolina troops served alongside the regular U.S. Army, safeguarding United States citizens and property against Pancho Villa’s marauding revolutionaries.
+For South Carolina troops, this security duty along the Mexican border provided a significant prologue to World War I. South Carolina troops served alongside the regular U.S. Army, safeguarding United States citizens and property.

 During the Punitive Expedition, the state volunteer system was employed for the last time, with each state’s troops serving in their state militia regiments.
 When the same troops were called up for World War I, they would be reorganized, their units redesignated and made part of the regular army.